-Full and Associate Members are responsible for annual payment of national dues.
+Full Members are responsible for annual payment of national dues.
 Preferred method for dues payment is through the online payment system using the NIP official website at navintpro.org.
 Payment by check mailed to the NIP official address is also a dues renewal payment option.
-Membership renewal reminder e-mails will be automatically generated by the NIP membership tracking system supplemented by hard-copy, mailed renewal reminders.
+Membership renewal reminder e-mails will be automatically generated by the NIP membership tracking system supplemented by hardcopy, mailed renewal reminders.
 Chapter officers will be responsible for collecting chapter dues and other charges.

 All members are eligible to attend meetings of chapters and the general membership meetings (conventions).
 Regular attendance at local chapter meetings will carry with it the responsibility to pay local chapter dues and other meeting costs.
 Local chapters are encouraged to take, as guests, transient national members at any one meeting, charging costs other than dues only.
 Any member may attend open meetings of the Board of Directors as observers.
-They may make presentation at such meetings provided the Board Chairman has given prior consent.
+They may make presentation at such meetings provided the Board Chair has given prior consent.

 2.7 Meeting notice